aura tasks

 aura tasks run --now daily-review reindex

-# Run a single task with command overrides
+# Run with command override

 aura tasks run --now daily-review --prepend "/mode Ask"